finos/common-domain-model/documentation/source/documentation.rst

 Post-Execution: Contract
 """"""""""""""""""""""""

-For a contractual product, once a transaction has been agreed, a contract gets executed between the contractual legal entities for that transaction.
-In addition to the tradable product economics, a contract has a set of attributes which are only qualified at the post-execution stage: calculation agent, documentation, governing law, etc.
+For contractual products, once a transaction has been agreed, a contract gets executed between the contractual legal entities for that transaction.
+In addition to the tradable product, a contract has a set of attributes which are only qualified at the post-execution stage: calculation agent, documentation, governing law, etc.

 .. code-block:: Haskell